 However, individuals with copper sensitivity may experience mild reactions from copper within the rose gold alloy.

-Also, the redder the jewelry item, the higher the copper content and lower the amount of pure yellow gold.
-For example, 8K rose gold is going be noticeably redder than 18K rose gold.
+For example, 8k rose gold is noticeably redder than 18k rose gold.
 The former has way more copper than the latter, and the former is way more allergenic than the latter.

 The photo bellow shows someone with clear signs of copper allergy.
 That’s the type of skin blemish you’ll encounter if you’re allergic to copper and you start wearing rose gold jewelry.